Orchid or Onion? You Help Decide.

 Making San Diego an even better place then it already is by designing and building inspiring spaces and places, starts with thinking about the elements of design.
-Here is the criteria that is used or evaluate projects.
+Here are the criteria that are used to evaluate projects.

 Nominating and Jury Process

 It all begins with you—proud San Diegans who share a vision to make our city all it can be.
 Nominations typically open in June.
 Visit the Orchids & Onions nominations page and nominate your favorite projects.
 Categories include architecture, interior design, urban planning, landscape architecture, historic preservation and “miscellaneous”-anything not covered by other categories.
 This can range from public art and environmental graphics to sustainable and technological innovation in design.
 Be sure to share and comment on your favorite entries as those that get the most attention from the community will make the shortlist for consideration by the public for the People’s Choice award.

 After nominations close, a multidisciplinary jury convenes to cull the nominations for the year’s harvest for best and worst.
 Made up of design professionals, plus one student and one member from the general public, the jury tours the cream of the crop, traveling to each project for firsthand evaluation.
 Jurors then deliberate on which entries earn a spot at the winner’s table (our orchids) versus those that need to be composted (the onions).

 Cast Your Vote for People’s Choice

 You and other San Diegans determine the nominees and winners for each year’s People’s Choice Orchid and Onion.
 This is how it works.
-Nominated projects with the most online interest in June and July become nominees for the People’s Choice Award.
-During the month of August, votes are cast online to determine the year’s People’s Choice Orchid and Onion.
-Join us in October to celebrate the winners!
+All nominated projects are fair game for the People’s Choice Award.
+Votes are cast online* to determine the year’s People’s Choice Orchid and Onion.
+Join us at the awards ceremony in October to celebrate the winners!